zeux/zeux.github.io/_posts/2020-08-02-eight-years-at-roblox.md

 Incidentally the doge meme was popular in Roblox at the time, so the ticket is appropriately named "US30615: Character Shadows Much Improved Such Wow".

-This shadowing technique remains in Roblox to this day, although it's been largerly superseeded by the new exponential variance shadow map implementation that I contributed to by convincing the fantastic engineer who worked on this to try to make it work :D
+This shadowing technique remains in Roblox to this day, although it's been largely superseded by the new exponential variance shadow map implementation that I contributed to by convincing the fantastic engineer who worked on this to try to make it work :D

 # October 2015: Various optimizations